snowplow/documentation/docs/data-apps/index.md

 ![Image of application tile showing start install process](images/install-app-tile.png)

-Depending on the requirements of the application you may need to enable data models and enrichments in order to use it.
-These requirements are highlighted within the documentation pages for each data application and will also be shown to you during the install process.
+During installation you will need to provide a connection to the warehouse you would like the application to use.
+It will also highlight any pipeline and data model dependencies that are required.

 ![Image of application install process](images/sample-app-install.png)

+## Dependencies on data models

+Generally applications will depend on data models.
+If there are dependencies then the installation flow will highlight which models are required and what models you currently have running through console.
+It will also highlight any properties that need to be enabled on these data models.
+If you are running these models yourself outside of console then you will need to manually check the requirements for each application.
+These requirements are highlighted within the documentation pages for each application.

 ## General Usage
 ### Is the app running?